 Bangers & Lace are also known for the best Kraft beer from around the world, secretly brewed sausages and authentic hospitality.

-The name speaks for itself: Sausages & Brussels Lace (an intricate pattern of remnants of beer foam that appears on the mugs walls, proving the high quality of the drink).
+The name speaks for itself: Sausages & Brussels Lace (an intricate pattern of remnants of beer foam that appears on the mug walls, proving the high quality of the drink).

 8. Best Intentions

-Today, a pub that believes every guest has come with only the best intentions delights with its uniqueness and modernity.
+Today, one of the top pubs in Chicago believes that every guest has come to the Best Intentions delights with its uniqueness and modernity.
 The drinks and dishes inspired by the latest culinary trends are delightful.
 At Best Intentions, you can't stop by "just for a snack," because now it's not just a diner but also the glamour and glitter in the American incarnation.

-Cherries on the cake of the best intentions will undoubtedly be marinated eggs (yes, almost the same as Matthew McConaughey ate in the sensational comedy action movie), stewed octopus, cheeseburger, or any other menu item - delicious absolutely everything!
-Best Intentions has a lot to choose from.
+Cherries on the cake of the Best Intentions will undoubtedly be marinated eggs (yes, almost the same as Matthew McConaughey ate in the sensational comedy action movie), stewed octopus, cheeseburger, or any other menu item - delicious absolutely everything!
+Among all the best places to go for drinks in Chicago - Best Intentions has a lot to choose from.

 7. Carol's Pub